High contrast holography through dual modulation: Experimental prototype

-\section{Experimental Prototype}
+\section{Experimental prototype}

-Photographs of our benchtop experimental prototype are shown in Fig.~\ref{fig:setup_picture}.
+A photograph of our benchtop experimental prototype is shown in Fig.~\ref{fig:setup_picture}.
 As described in the main text, we use two SLMs.
-A fiber-coupled laser diode ($\lambda = 520$ \si{\nano\meter}) is the illumination.
+A fiber-coupled laser diode ($\lambda = 520$~nm) is the illumination.
 Crossed polarizers convert the first SLM to modulate amplitude (SLM1).
-A 4$f$ system relays the amplitude SLM to a short spacing $\delta_z = 2.4$ \si{\milli\meter} behind the phase SLM (SLM2).
+A 4$f$ system relays the amplitude SLM to a short spacing $\delta_z = 2.4$~mm behind the phase SLM (SLM2).
 Another polarizer converts incident light to linear polarization for modulation by the phase SLM.
 A second 4$f$ system relays the SLMs to the sensor plane.
 Apertures in the Fourier plane of each 4$f$ system block higher orders.

-\section{Calibration Details}
+\section{Calibration details}